11Lee1/gmsv_extra/README.md

 # gmsv_extra

-pretty much just copying shit from the sourcesdk at this point tbh, as I go I'll correct the offsets.
+pretty much just copying shit from the sourcesdk at this point tbh, as I go I'll correct the offsets and fix the other shit that needs to be updated/corrected

 nowhere near done btw lol.